Nomination deadline: June 7, 2016

 1. The nominator(s) write(s) a letter that:

-2. The executive head of the university provides a letter endorsing the nomination.
+2. The executive head of the university provides a letter of support endorsing the nomination.

-The endorsement letter should list the current teaching and administrative responsibilities of the nominee, and indicate how the university will fully relieve the nominee of these responsibilities during the tenure of the award.
+The letter of support should list the current teaching and administrative responsibilities of the nominee, and indicate how the university will fully relieve the nominee of these responsibilities during the tenure of the award.

 3. The nominee provides: